ivanna1109/Speed-Dating-ML-Project/README.md

 # Speed-Dating-ML-Project

-Run app using the following command:
+Run app using the following command in CMD:

 python manage.py runserver

-localhost:8000
+in Browser: localhost:8000/index